| |

 Manganese shows up as a brown-black stain or

-discoloration and thankfully is not common in
+discoloration and, thankfully, is not common in

 most areas.
-Purple staining or even
+Purple stains or even

 crystal-clear purple water can occur, due to the